Service business ideas with low startup costs in Canada

 Transportation services

-Ride-sharing services like Uber or Lyft work for car owners wanting a flexible work schedule, picking up and dropping off passengers at their destinations.
+Ride-sharing services like Uber or Lyft suit car owners who want a flexible work schedule.
+You pick up and drop off passengers at their destinations.

 Childcare services

-This involves caring for children and includes nannies, babysitting, short-term, long-term and special occasions).
-More formal childcare service settings, such as running a daycare centre, require childminder practitioners to be licensed.
+This involves caring for children and includes nannies, babysitting, short-term, long-term, and special occasion care.
+More formal childcare service settings, such as running a daycare centre, require childminder practitioners to hold a licence.

 Eldercare services